Dual ball joint suspension

-A dual ball joint suspension uses a pair of arms, one in tension, one in compression, to replace a wishbone, in a MacPherson or SLA suspension.
+A dual ball joint suspension uses a pair of simple links to replace a wishbone in a MacPherson or SLA suspension.
 The outer end of each arm terminates in a ball joint, hence the name.

 General description

-The two arms, the spindle, and the body, form a four-bar link.
-Use of the linkage at the lower suspension connection of either a MacPherson strut or a short long arms suspension readily gives an effective virtual ball joint outboard of the spindle, which is very useful for a suspension designer, allowing negative scrub radius whilst allowing the ball joints to move in and thus out of the way of the brakes.
+The two links, the spindle, and the body, form a four-bar link.
+Use of the linkage at the lower suspension connection of either a MacPherson strut or a short long arms suspension readily gives an effective virtual ball joint outboard of the spindle, which is very useful for a suspension designer, allowing negative scrub radius whilst allowing the ball joints to be placed farther inboard and thus out of the way of the brakes.
 Some manufacturers use a double ball joint arm to replace both wishbones on a short long arms suspension.
 This provides further opportunity for optimising the geometry.

 Examples

-It is used on large cars such as the Lexus LS 460, BMW X5, Ford Territory, and General Motors' Zeta-derived models.
+It is used on large cars such as the Lexus LS 460, BMW X5, Ford Territory, Genesis GV60, and General Motors' Zeta-derived models.